random-geek/MapEditr/Manual.md

 will be invoked where the blocks were deleted, and this sometimes causes terrain glitches.

+### deletemeta

+Usage: `deletemeta [--node <node>] [--p1 x y z] [--p2 x y z] [--invert]`

+Delete metadata of a certain node and/or within a certain area.
+This includes node inventories as well.

+Arguments:

+- `--node`: Name of node to modify.
+If not specified, the metadata of all nodes will be deleted.
+- `--p1, --p2`: Area in which to delete metadata.
+If not specified, metadata will be deleted everywhere.
+- `--invert`: Only delete metadata *outside* the given area.

 ### deleteobjects

 Usage: `deleteobjects [--obj <object>] [--items [item]] [--p1 x y z] [--p2 x y z] [--invert]`